gmmatt/torgeternity/Readme.md

 v.
  * Bug Squashing:
-   * If the current wounds value is empty, it needs to be checked as well, setting the modifier to 0
+   * If the current wounds value is empty, it needs to be checked as well, setting the modifier to 0 (#280)
-   * Getting power's DN from the item DN combobox if there's no target selected
+   * Getting power's DN from the item DN combobox if there's no target selected (#82)
+   * Resolving the scrolling issue with an docked-in combat tracker (#271)
  * Setting Skill list entries to a min-height of 25px (necessary for custom skills)
  * New splash